peepsquest/tutorials/src/grapefruit-basics.md

 </div>

-Pan by dragging with the mouse or move the orb around with the arrow keys (issue with iframe).
+Pan by dragging with the mouse or move the orb around with the arrow keys.
+The orb is not constrained with the world (still learning __grapefruit__).

 {{{EXAMPLE style='height: 600px;'}}}

-## Defining resources
+## Defining Assets

-Resources are fetched using an array of URLs as in `pixi.js`.
-Let's define a `Data` object to to contain a list of resources to be fetched from the server.
-We need to track which resources are [Tiled Map Editor](http://www.mapeditor.org/) JSON. __grapefruit.js__ creates a world from the JSON.
+`gf.AssetLoader` loads assets using an array of URLs or objects.
+I opt for objects to show `gf.assetCache` is in use later when the orb is loaded. __grapefruit.js__ supports the popular[Tiled Map Editor](http://www.mapeditor.org/) TMX (JSON) format as well as the Texture Packer format supported by __pixi.js__.

 (Is a world analogous to a scene?)